pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       WBEMServer starting either at the top  of the hierarchy (if no CLASSNAME provided) or from the CLASSNAME argument if provided.

-      Displays the returned instances in mof, xml, or table formats or the instance names as a string or XML formats (--names-only option).
+      Displays the returned instances in mof, xml, or table formats, or the instance names as a string or XML formats (--names-only option).

       Results are formatted as defined by the --output_format general option.

     Options:
-      -l, --localonly                 Show only local properties of the instances.
+      -l, --local-only                Show only local properties of the instances.
                                       This subcommand may use either pull or traditional operations depending on the
-                                      server and the "--use--pull-ops" general
+                                      server and the --use-pull-ops general
                                       option.
 If pull operations are used, this parameters will not be included, even if specified.
 If traditional operations are
                                       used, some servers do not process the parameter.
-      -d, --deepinheritance           If set, requests server to return properties in subclasses of the target instances class.
+      -d, --deep-inheritance          If set, requests server to return properties in subclasses of the target instances class.
                                       If option not specified only properties from target class are returned
-      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instances.
+      -q, --include-qualifiers        If set, requests server to include qualifiers in the returned instances.
 This
                                       subcommand may use either pull or
                                       traditional operations depending on the